slint-ui/slint/docs/tutorial/node/src/memory_tile.md

 This should unpack an `icons` directory containing a bunch of icons.

-We compile the program with `cmake --build .` and running with the `./memory_game` gives us a window on the screen that shows the icon of a bus on a blue background.
+We running the program with `npm start` and it gives us a window on the screen that shows the icon of a bus on a blue background.

 ![Screenshot of the first tile](https://slint-ui.com/blog/memory-game-tutorial/memory-tile.png "Memory Tile Screenshot")